Ringotel/Messaging-API-Examples/laravel/README.md

 ## About this example

-In this example you will find a basic Laravel example on how to send a file to a Ringotel user, using the Messagin API.
+In this example you will find a basic Laravel project that shows how to send a file to a Ringotel user, using the Ringotel Messaging API.